snakemake-workflows/rna-seq-star-deseq2/README.md

     snakemake --use-conda --cores $N

 using `$N` cores.
-Alternatively, it can be run in cluster or cloud environments (see [the docs](http://snakemake.readthedocs.io/en/stable/executable.html) for details.
+Alternatively, it can be run in cluster or cloud environments (see [the docs](http://snakemake.readthedocs.io/en/stable/executable.html) for details).